 Therefore, proactive WCAG compliance is not only an ethical imperative but also a crucial business strategy.

-WCAG Compliance Checklist for Online Help Documentation
+An Actionable WCAG Checklist for Help Documentation

 To ensure your online help documentation is accessible to all users, follow this practical checklist based on the POUR principles: